pyhys/minimalmodbus/docs/develop.rst

     python2.7 test_all_simulated.py
     python3.2 test_all_simulated.py

 Also make tests using Delta DTB4824 hardware.
-See the file :file:`test/test_deltaDTB4824.py`
+See :ref:`testdtb4824`.

 Test the source distribution generation (look in the :file:`PKG-INFO` file)::